Sequential Voting with Relational Box Fields for Active Object Detection: Method

-\paragraph{Application of Relational Box Field to Policy.} Our sequential decision-making policy for active object bounding box localization is based on two assumptions: \begin{inparaenum}[1)] \item hand appearance provides a strong clue about its contact state and the manipulating object \item object local patterns contain more precise evidence about itself. \end{inparaenum} Following these intuitions, the policy generates an action $a_t$ by predicting two relational box fields: hand-to-object box field $F^{ho}$ and object refinement box field $F^{oo}$ from the image feature $\mathcal{F}$ in current state $s^t$.
+The policy generates an action $a_t$ by applying the voting function on two relational box fields: hand-to-object box field $\hat{F}^{ho}$ and object refinement box field $\hat{F}^{oo}$, which are predicted based on the image feature $\mathcal{F}$ in the current state $s^t$.

-The hand-to-object box field $F^{ho}$ addresses the \textit{contact} relation, which is used to generate an initial hypothesis of the active object box $\hat{b}^o_0$.
+The hand-to-object box field $F^{ho}$ addresses the \textit{contact} relation, which is used to generate an initial hypothesis of the active object box $\hat{b}^o_1$.
 Specifically, $F^{ho}$ encodes the mapping from the hand pixels to the corresponding active object bounding box

 In $F^{ho}$, the ground truth confidence score of contact relation $c^{ho}_{u, v}=1$ if $(u,v)$ lies in a hand which is touching an object, while $c^{ho}_{u, v}=0$ otherwise.